Zhuul/vllm/docs/contributing/README.md

 Depending on the kind of development you'd like to do (e.g. Python, CUDA), you can choose to build vLLM with or without compilation.
 Check out the [building from source][build-from-source] documentation for details.

+For a containerized developer workflow, see Podman-first dev: `docs/contributing/podman-dev.md`.

 For an optimized workflow when iterating on C++/CUDA kernels, see the [Incremental Compilation Workflow](./incremental_build.md) for recommendations.

 ### Building the docs with MkDocs